ajay1794/chat-app/README.md

 and if you did everything right it should work.

 PS: if you have any issue please cotact me @ ajaysinghrathore1794@gmail.com

-* enter any name of chatroom you want  and open another browser window and open the same link there and type exact same name of chat room there.
-* Now type anything in the sendbox and press enter.
-It will appear in both windows.
-Hurrah!
-Chat room is working!